Skip to content

 TCP Any IP network Low (~10 us network) Minimal (kernel TCP stack)

 Transport is selected automatically per node pair.
-When both nodes advertise RDMA addresses in the same subnet, RDMA is used.
+When both nodes advertise an RDMA address, RDMA is used; if those addresses are written in CIDR notation, the two ends must share a subnet.
 Otherwise, TCP provides a capable fallback that works over any IP network without special hardware.

 Connection parameters are tuned for fast failure detection: